MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/check-logs-limits-and-reports.md

  **Search limits**

 Look up the limits to SharePoint Online search.
 For example, there are limits to the number of entries you can have in a custom search dictionary and the number of results that can be returned for a query.
-[Search limits for SharePoint Online](https://support.office.com/article/7c06e9ed-98b6-4304-a900-14773a8fa32f).
+[Learn more](search-limits.md).